-Our message is a simple one – Jesus the Christ, crucified for our sins, buried, and raised to life again.
+Our message is a simple one – Jesus, the Son of God, the Christ, was crucified for our sins, was buried, and raised to life again.

 It is a message that reflects the teachings of the Apostles during the first century.
 That being the gospel message of Jesus Christ.